brightmaraba/brightmaraba/README.md

 4. 🌱 I’m working on all the above and learning more technologies.

-5. 🌱 Experienced in DevOps and ICT Project Management.
+5. 🌱 I am experienced in DevOps and ICT Project Management.

-6. 🌱 I love Technical writing and sharing my passion for ICT.
+6. 🌱 I enjoy technical writing and sharing my passion for ICT.

 7. 💞️ I’m looking to collaborate on Software Engineering and Data Science / ML / AI Projects - Applications in Open Data, Education, Agriculture, Water, Climate Change & other Humanitarian centred fields.